 In April 2008, the Compensation Committee approved an expatriate agreement for Mr. Schwartz in connection with his assumption of the leadership role of our European business, headquartered in London, England, in June 2008.
-In February 2010 the expatriate agreement was amended to extend the term to August 2012.
-For a complete discussion of the benefits incurred under the expatriate agreement in 2011, see the 2011 Summary Compensation Table in this proxy statement.
+The current term of the expatriate agreement extends through June 2013.
+For a complete discussion of the benefits incurred under the expatriate agreement in 2012, see the 2012 Summary Compensation Table in this proxy statement.

-None of our named executive officers received tax gross-ups or other amounts during 2011 for the payment of taxes in connection with other compensation payments, with the exception of Mr. Schwartz, in connection with his overseas assignment.
-For further information, see the 2011 Summary Compensation Table in this proxy statement.
+None of our named executive officers received tax gross-ups or other amounts during 2012 for the payment of taxes in connection with other compensation payments, with the exception of Mr. Schwartz in connection with his overseas assignment.
+For further information, see the 2012 Summary Compensation Table in this proxy statement.